arvi-vr/unity-integration/README.md

 The latest unity package and release notes are available from the [releases](//github.com/arvi-vr/unity-integration/releases) page.
 You can also clone and use the `arvi-vr/unity-integration` git repository directly in a Unity project.

 ## Have aye questions?
-If you still have any questions join our [Discord](https://discord.gg/DQHrdaS9pc).
+If you still have any questions contact our [Support](mailto:vr.support@arvilab.com)